dghaehre/taskwarriorweb/README.md

 Janet is very easy to install and use, and is a [joy](https://joy.swlkr.com/) to work with.
 I highly recommend it.
 This currently runs on my raspberry pi in my closet behind a tailscale vpn, and it works great.

-## Git
+## Taskserver / Git

-It uses `git` as the "sync" tool, instead of taskwarrior's built in sync with a taskserver.
-It currently expects the taskwarrior data to be in a git repo at ~/.task.

-You have to push the "pull" or "push" button on the home page for changes to be synced to/from the git repo.
+This project used to use git for syncing tasks, but now it uses taskserver.
+The git syncing code is still present, but it is not used.
+I found git syncing to be too slow, and even though setting up a taskserver is a pain it makes the use of this app a lot easier.

 ## Home page

 The home page exists of 2 sections:
 - *Inbox* Every task that is not given a project will be present on the home page in the "inbox" section.
 - *Today* Tasks that I have scheduled for today or is soon due will be present in the "today" section.
+It is grouped by root project.

 -----------